UnicoLab/keras-model-registry/docs/examples/feed_forward_guide.md

 # 🏗️ BaseFeedForwardModel Guide

-Learn how to build feed-forward models using KMR layers.
+Learn how to build feed-forward models using KerasFactory layers.
 This guide covers the fundamentals of creating efficient feed-forward architectures for tabular data.

 ## 📋 Table of Contents